Fescron/dbprint/README.md

 <br/>

-## 3 - Alternate locations of pins
+## 6 - Alternate locations of pins

-In C, pin selection happens at the end of initialization methods using statements like:
+In C, pin selection/routing happens at the end of initialization methods using statements like:

 ```C
 USART1->ROUTE |= USART_ROUTE_TXPEN | USART_ROUTE_RXPEN | USART_ROUTE_LOCATION_LOC0;
 ```

-If you use **dbprint** you don't really need to worry about this but you need to make sure you still select the correct location while using the `dbprint_INIT` method.
-The following location numbers and corresponding `RX`and `TX`pins for `USART0`and `USART1` are given below.
+If you use dbprint you don't really need to worry about this but you need to make sure you **select the correct location when calling the `dbprint_INIT` method**.

+The location numbers and corresponding `RX`and `TX`pins for `USART0`and `USART1` (EFM32HG322) are given below.

 | Location |  #0  |  #1  |  #2  |  #3  |  #4  |  #5  |  #6  |
 | -------- |:----:|:----:|:----:|:----:|:----:|:----:|:----:|